Germany says has ordered VW to recall cars at start of 2016

-BERLIN German Transport Minister Alexander Dobrindt said on Thursday that the country's automotive watchdog had ordered Volkswagen (VOWG_p.DE) to start a mandatory recall of 2.4 million affected cars at the start of 2016.
+BERLIN Oct 15 German Transport Minister Alexander Dobrindt said on Thursday that the country's automotive watchdog had ordered Volkswagen to start a mandatory recall of 2.4 million affected cars at the start of 2016.

 "The recall will begin at the start of 2016.
 The KBA will monitor the start of the recall action and its progress," Dobrindt told reporters in Berlin on Thursday.